Dylanps05/Capacity-Scanner/README.txt

 This is an app devloped for our Software Engineering course, designed to show the capacity of Hillman Library, and expanded to incorporate other buildings as well.

 Notable Features:
-- Uses Firebase for database and deployment
+- Uses PostgresQL as a database
-- Uses the Mock Sensor API
+- Provides a mock sensor API
-- Uses Python Flask for Backend
+- Uses Go for the backend
-- React with Vite for Frontend
+- Templated frontend